hindu-comm/weblogs/manasataramgini/2013/07/2013-07-02_the-mayabheda-sukta.md

 takes a rather pro-daitya stance in certain places and even praises the daitya shambara renowned for his magic as an exemplar of advaitic renunciation with a difficult understand word play:
-shambaraika paro .apy antaH shambaraika tayoditaH |
+shambaraika paro .apy antaH shambaraika tayoditaH \|
-saMsAra shambaraM rAma shambaras tyaktavAn idam ||
+saMsAra shambaraM rAma shambaras tyaktavAn idam \|\|

-bodhendra states: shambaraM mAyA tad eka paro .apyantaH shambaraM hArda-chid-AkAshas tad ekatayA udita AvirbhUtaH || upashama-prakaraNaM 75.9
+bodhendra states: shambaraM mAyA tad eka paro .apyantaH shambaraM hArda-chid-AkAshas tad ekatayA udita AvirbhUtaH \|\| upashama-prakaraNaM 75.9

 Thus: shambara is the foremost mAyAvin, but his internal “heart space” is clear as water, (shambara) within which emerges the unity.
-Hence, O rAma, shambara had renounced the “shambara” (i.e. the mAyA) of saMsAra (a very advaitic teaching\!).
+Hence, O rAma, shambara had renounced the “shambara” (i.e. the mAyA) of saMsAra (a very advaitic teaching!).

 The tale of shambara narrated in the sthiti-prakaraNaM 25 onwards goes
 thus: